sophgo/tpu-mlir/docs/quick_start/source_en/03_onnx.rst

    * - mlir
      - Y
      - The output mlir file name (including path)
+   * - post_handle_type
+     - N
+     - fuse the post handle op into bmodel, set the type of post handle op such as yolo、ssd

 After converting to an mlir file, a ``${model_name}_in_f32.npz`` file will be generated, which is the input file for the subsequent models.